 To qualify for Nursing Assistant Training, an applicant must:

-- be an official refugee, asylee, permanent resident, or naturalized U.S. citizen or have permission to work in the U.S.
+- be an official refugee, permanent resident, naturalized U.S. citizen or have permission to work in the U.S.

 - speak and understand English well enough to succeed in class and communicate with staff and residents in the healthcare facilities where she/he will work